 The decision of which cryptocurrency to mine or pool to mine with is solely Owner’s responsibility.
 It is Owner’s responsibility to research and track the results and behavior of any pools in which Owner’s Property may participate.
 Owner absolves Provider of any responsivity for the terms or behavior of any pools or their administrators.
 Owner knows and acknowledges that there may be theoretical or practical competition between Owner and Provider respecting cryptocurrency mining and cryptocurrency holding and trading.
 Owner hereby waives any and all potential and existing conflict of interest that Provider may have in providing Services pursuant to the Agreement or otherwise.

-By accepting the Services Owner hereby represents and warrants to Provider as follows:
+By making any Advance Payment and/or accepting the Services Owner agrees to the entirety of these Standard Terms and hereby represents and warrants to Provider as follows: